singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 ## Support vector classifier

-In case of Support vector classifiers we allow a few observations to be on the wrong side of hyperplane making the model a little more robust to individual observation and helps us to better classify other and most of the observations.
+In case of Support vector classifiers, we allow a few observations to be on the wrong side of hyperplane making the model a little more robust to individual observation and helps us to better classify others and most of the observations.

-> Support vector classifier is also known as soft margin classifier.
+> Support vector classifier is also known as a soft margin classifier.

 The observations on the wrong side of the hyperplane are obviously misclassified by the model.
 But this helps to improve the total accuracy of the model.

 {% include lazyload.html image_src="https://i.ibb.co/ZdzhYrp/Screenshot-2020-04-27-at-9-48-20-PM.png" image_alt="Infinite possible hyerplanes in SVM" image_title="Infinite possible hyerplanes in SVM" %}

-There is not much difference in the idea behind generation of the model.
+There is not much difference in the idea behind the generation of the model.
 In case of support vector classifier as well, we want to maximize the value of Margin.

 {% include math.html math_code="$y_i(\beta_0 + \beta_1x_{i1} + \beta_2x_{i2} + ... + \beta_px_{ip}) \geq M(1 - \epsilon_{i})$" style="margin-top:0.2em;" %}

 {% include math.html math_code="$where\ \epsilon_i \geq 0\ and\ \sum _{i=1}^{n} \epsilon_i \leq C$" %}

-For any given observation vector on either side of plane epsilon( also called slack variable), it gives the point at which it located, relative to the hyperplane and margin.
+For any given observation vector on either side of plane epsilon( also called a slack variable), it gives the point at which it located, relative to the hyperplane and margin.

 If `i`th slack variable is on the right side of the hyperplane then the value of that variable is 0.
 Also, if